 - DevOps Engineer – In this position, you’ll integrate IT operations and software development to shorten the product lifecycle.
 You’ll also ensure continuous improvement of applications and systems features.

-- Software Test Analyst – Software test analysts test computer hardware or software applications to make sure it is high quality before it gets to the packaging and sales stage.
+- Software Test Analyst – A common DevOps engineer mid-level job, software test analysts test computer hardware or software applications to make sure it is high quality before it gets to the packaging and sales stage.

 - Mid-level Systems Engineer – Professionals with up to five years of experience can become mid-level software engineers.
 You should have experience in software development, writing APIs, and managing databases.